-Finally, as a citizen, you can contribute by consciously living more sustainably in other ways.
-This depends on both big decisions such as whether or not to go on a long-haul flight, and the large number of smaller choices you make on a day-to-day basis: waste less, reuse and recycle more, consume less meat and fewer dairy products, resist the blandishments of our consumer culture and decide which ‘benefits’ of modern society really matter to you.
+Finally, as a citizen, you can contribute by consciously living more sustainably in your use of technology and personal priorities.
+This depends on both big decisions such as whether or not to go on a long-haul flight, and the large number of smaller choices you make on a day-to-day basis: waste less, reuse and recycle more, consume less meat and fewer dairy products, resist the blandishments of our consumer culture and decide which 'benefits' of modern society really matter to you.

 Read more about things individuals can do to reduce their consumption of resources.